-In Everymind’s report, Prevention First: A Prevention and Promotion Framework for Mental Health, community level factors include a positive sense of belonging, community connectedness, activities to highlight and embrace diversity, social support and participation in society are identified as influences on mental health and wellbeing.
-Action area 1 is actions to prevent the onset of mental ill-health in the whole community or groups in the community.
-The report states: “We need to have a focus on prevention if we are to make a difference to the mental health and wellbeing of every person and every community.”
-26
+In Everymind’s report, Prevention First: A Prevention and Promotion Framework for Mental Health, community level factors identified as influences on mental health and wellbeing include a positive sense of belonging, community connectedness, activities highlighting and embracing diversity, social support and participation in society.33 Action Area 1 includes actions to prevent the onset of mental ill-health in both the whole community and groups within the community.
+The report states: “We need to have a focus on prevention if we are to make a difference to the mental health and wellbeing of every person and every community”.33

 “Our vision for Australia must include more people living well, so that they don’t need to access the service system at all.
 We need to look at whole-of-life approaches to preventing ill-health, rather than waiting for an episode that is severe enough to warrant a response from the service system.
-To continue to do so is costly and unconscionable. ”Jaelea Skehan, Director, Everymind in Prevention First (2017, page 4)
+To continue to do so is costly and unconscionable. ”

 Australian research has found:

-group, the incidence of loneliness, depression and anxiety could be far less.
+The research clearly shows that people experience significant benefits when they are connected in their neighbourhoods.
+If all Australians actively participated in a neighbourhood group, the incidence of loneliness, depression and anxiety could be far less.

 The Neighbourhood Connect Solution